 Birthstones: The Origins

 Birthstones are often the perfect gift for someone we cherish, a loving family member or a close friend, they are precious, personal and hold astrological and mythical meanings; each one is believed to own hold unique healing powers.
 You may know someone who owns a birthstone, perhaps you have one safely stored in your dresser, you may even be wearing one right now, but have you ever wondered where birthstones originated from?

 Firstly, what are birthstones?

 What's the difference between a mineral and a gemstone?

 Now what makes a mineral a gem is far less to do with geology and more dependent on human belief and perception.
 Gems are basically materials that are considered precious and valuable because of their appearance, rarity, durability or due to certain cultural beliefs.
 Obviously, this can vary according to location, historical period and culture.

 The Western Birthstone Chart

-Aaron's ceremonial breastplate is said to be the origin of birthstones; the plate held four rows of three precious stones, symbolizing the 12 months of the year and the 12 signs of the zodiac.
+Aaron's ceremonial breastplate is said to be the origin of birthstones; the plate held four rows of three precious stones, symbolizing the 12 tribes of Israel.

 "There were twelve stones, one for each of the names of the sons of Israel, each engraved like a seal with the name of one of the twelve tribes."
 (Exodus 28:17-20).

 The breastplate itself was said to be square, spanning 22 cm in length and width, and the 12 stones were mounted on a gold base, but the ordering and naming of the gems has always been under much debate and varies from translation to translation.
 This is also partly due to the fact that gemstones at the time didn't have specific names; they were usually named by their city or country of origin.